odedshr/theodorus/README.md

 The following items should be configured as a environment variables (that way they are hidden by anyone plainly looking at your code).
 Use the command line (or terminal console) to set them:
 E.g. setenv THEODORUS_MAIL_SERVICE Gmail
 You can also write them to your config.json which is much easier, but less secured.
-Please not that environment variables overrides config.json
+Please note that environment variables overrides config.json

 * process.env.THEODORUS_MODE : "dev", "test", "prod"